Abhay-Kanwasi/ML-Learning/Projects/Movie Recommender System/Readme.md

 Then we can start with preprocessing.
 First we will prepare our data in form of list(genre, cast, keyword, crew, overview)

 <b>Selected column list:</b>

     1. genre | genre of all the movies convert into a list
     2. cast  | top 4 cast from movies
     3. keyword  | all keyword of movies in form of list
     4. crew  | only add director of each movie
     5. overview | convert string to list format

 Remove spaces from the data(In case some data like Abhay Kanwasi and Abhay Kumar will create problem because for machine Abhay and Kanwasi is seperate entity)

-<b>Data preprocessing</b><br />
+## Data preprocessing
-Step1: Convert string object into list format <br />
+    Step1: Convert string object into list format
-Step2: Convert overview into list format <br />
+    Step2: Convert overview into list format
-Step3: Remove space between all entities <br />
+    Step3: Remove space between all entities

 Now add all the output of step1, step2 and step3 and make new column name tags.
 Then create a new dataframe and put movie_id, title, tags in that.
 Now make tags column string instead of list then lowercase all the strings.

+## Model
 <b>Text Vectorization</b></br>
 Convert tags into vectors.
 There are several techniques for that but the technique we are using here is 'Bag of Words' <br />
-<i>Note: We don't add stop words(ex: are, and, of, from) in vectorization<i/>
+<i>Note: We don't add stop words(ex: are, and, of, from) in vectorization</i>

+Make an object of CountVectorizer.
+Then vectorize new_dataframe['tags].
+Then transform this into an array.
+Remove same words from the array(eg. action and actions are same, similarly actor and actors are same) Now it's in form of vectors.
+Now we will calculate the distance between vectors(means distance from each other) We will not use Euclidean distance(calculate points) we will use Cosign distance(calculate the angle between them).

+[Note: Much distance mean less similarity. distance inversely proportional to similarity]

+#### Make a recommend function which will return top 5 similar movies

+This function takes movie as an input and return five similar movie as output

+    Step1: Calculate the index of the movie in new_dataframe.
+So we can get the exact movie.

+    Step2: Use the index as parameter for similarity matrix.
+Now get the all the distances from the movie.

+    Step3: Then sort them so we can get the similar movie at the first.
+Sorting will be in descending order.

+Now for this sorted matrix if we do it like this: `sorted(similarity[movie_index], reverse=True)`.

+We are checking the similarity based on index and if we sort it it will change the original index and we can't say that which movie is it comparing with.
+So for this we will use 'enumerate' keyword like this: `list(enumerate(similarity[movie_index], reverse=True))`

+It will get the list then we can sort this data like this: `sorted(list(enumerate(similarity[movie_index])), reverse = True)`

+But the problem arise that it is performing sorting base on first value but we want this according to second value so we will do it like this: `sorted(list(enumerate(similarity[movie_index])), reverse=True, key=lambda x:x[1])`

+Then we will slice top 5 like this: `sorted(list(enumerate(distances)), reverse=True, key=lambda x:x[1])[1:6]`

+## Website

+For creation of this page we use Streamlit framework.
+In this page user will search and select the movie and based on that input this app will suggest 5 similar movies to user.